hashicorp/consul/website/source/docs/agent/dns.html.markdown

 with no failing health checks.
 It's that simple!

 There are a number of [configuration options](/docs/agent/options.html) that are important for the DNS interface.
-They are `client_addr`, `ports.dns`, `recursor`, `domain`, and `dns_config`.
+They are `client_addr`, `ports.dns`, `recursors`, `domain`, and `dns_config`.
 By default Consul will listen on 127.0.0.1:8600 for DNS queries in the "consul." domain, without support for DNS recursion.
 All queries are case-insensitive, a name lookup for `PostgreSQL.node.dc1.consul` will find all nodes named `postgresql`, no matter of case.

 There are a few ways to use the DNS interface.
 One option is to use a custom DNS resolver library and point it at Consul.
-Another option is to set Consul as the DNS server for a node, and provide a `recursor` so that non-Consul queries can also be resolved.
+Another option is to set Consul as the DNS server for a node, and provide `recursors` so that non-Consul queries can also be resolved.
 The last method is to forward all queries for the "consul." domain to a Consul agent from the existing DNS server.
 To play with the DNS server on the command line, dig can be used: